threlte/threlte/README.md

 } = useThrelte()
 ```

-If your frame loop is set to `'demand'` and you are manually editing objects or materials, be sure to request a rerender:
+If your [frame loop is set to `'demand'`]((#clipboard-canvas)) and you are manually editing objects or materials, be sure to invalidate the current frame to request a rerender:

 ```ts
 const { invalidate } = useThrelte()